canonical/terraform-provider-maas/docs/resources/raid.md

 page_title: "maas_raid Resource - terraform-provider-maas"
 subcategory: ""
 description: |-
-  Provides a resource to manage MAAS RAIDS, and construct them from block devices and partitions.
+  Provides a resource to manage MAAS RAIDs, and construct them from block devices and partitions.
 ---

 # maas_raid (Resource)

-Provides a resource to manage MAAS RAIDS, and construct them from block devices and partitions.
+Provides a resource to manage MAAS RAIDs, and construct them from block devices and partitions.

 ## Example Usage